MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 * Y. Yang, S. Hallman, D. Ramanan, and C. Fowlkes.
 Layered object detection for multi-class segmentation.
 CVPR, 2010. - Cited by 68

+### Review Papers

+* A review on image segmentation techniques - Cited by 3430

 ### Random Forests

 * Structured Class-Labels in Random Forests for Semantic Image Labelling
 * Context-Sensitive Decision Forests for Object Detection
 * Entangled Decision Forests and their Application for Semantic Segmentation of CT Images - medicine

+### Markov Fields

+* Image segmentation using simple Markov field models - Cited by 121
+* Segmentation of brain MR images through a hidden Markov random field model and the expectation-maximization algorithm - Cited by 2886

 ### Conditional Random Fields